-During my visit, I had the opportunity to visit some of the best restaurants in San Antonio.
+During my visit, I had the opportunity to visit some of the best restaurants in San Antonio Texas.
 San Antonio’s food scene isn’t just steak and Tex-Mex.
 I was pleasantly surprised that San Antonio is the perfect place to visit for foodies.
-Get your stretchy pants ready as we head out to some of the best places to eat in San Antonio.
+Get your stretchy pants ready as we head out to some of the best places to eat in San Antonio Texas.

 Burgerteca with Chef Johnny Hernandez

 Burgerteca doesn’t just serve up any old burger.
 Chef Johnny Hernandez transforms the American burger with indigenous Mexican ingredients with a twist on distinct styles and regional and celebratory dishes.

 Johnny Hernandez’s love for food was inspired by his father’s restaurant that lead him to attend the Culinary Institute of America in New York to pursue his dream of becoming a chef.
 He worked at some of the most exclusive resorts in the country including the Mirage Hotel & Casino in Las Vegas and the Four Seasons Biltmore in Santa Barbara, California.

 I love the passion that Chef Johnny Hernandez brings to his creations and his love for organic and local ingredients.

 What to order: I would recommend the Al Pastor Burger.
 It consists of a beef patty with al pastor seasoning, grilled pineapple, tomatillo ketchup, manchego cheese, onion, cabbage, and cilantro